EliotChen8/Characterization-and-Modeling-of-GaN-HEMT/document/markdown/TianyangChen-Doc-Eng.md

      -0.0637   -0.5204
   ```

-  ==Here comes the problem: The minimum value that the simulator could take for P21 is 0.1.==
+  ==FIXME: Here comes the problem: The minimum value that the simulator could take for P21 is 0.1.==

 - **P31 P30:**